Preacher (TV series)

-Preacher is an American supernatural adventure television series developed by Sam Catlin, Evan Goldberg, and Seth Rogen for AMC starring Dominic Cooper, Joseph Gilgun and Ruth Negga.
+Preacher is an American black comedy action horror television series developed by Sam Catlin, Evan Goldberg, and Seth Rogen for AMC starring Dominic Cooper, Joseph Gilgun and Ruth Negga.
 The series is based on the comic book series Preacher created by Garth Ennis and Steve Dillon and published by DC Comics' Vertigo imprint.
-The series was officially picked up on September 9, 2015, with a ten-episode order which premiered on May 22, 2016.
-The series was renewed for a fourth and final season, which premiered on August 4, 2019 and concluded on September 29, 2019.
+The series premiered on May 22, 2016, and ran for four seasons, concluding on September 29, 2019.

 Premise

 Jesse Custer is a hard-drinking, chain-smoking preacher who, enduring a crisis of faith, becomes infused with an extraordinary power.
 He embarks on a quest to better understand his new gift and literally find God, alongside his trigger-happy ex-girlfriend, Tulip, and new vampire friend, Cassidy.